EviSfn/MLP-neural-network/README.md

-# MLP-neural-network
-Evaluation of MLP neural network for different inputs and evaluation of the results
+Neural network vs SVR model analysis of Exchange rate USD/EUR Evaluation of Neural Network and MLP neural network with different inputs and evaluation of the results.